PoCInnovation/Workshops/README.md

 * Learn to use Ghidra GUI to be more efficient during your decompilation
 * Solve crackmes and basic CTF challenges
 * Learn to patch binary with Ghidra

+# Solutions

+The solutions of each workshop can be found in their corresponding solutions.zip, where the password is doureallywanttogiveup??